jimmyangel/hildemorin/content/galleries/walls/_index.md

     price: 2,000
     title: ABANDONED
   - caption: <b>PUEBLO BLANCO (White Village)</b><br>50&quot; W x 45&quot;
-      H<br>Narrow streets, stairways and alleys take you along these hilly villages in Spain inviting you to discover its ancient history.
+      H<br><i>SOLD</i><br<br>Narrow streets, stairways and alleys take you along these hilly villages in Spain inviting you to discover its ancient history.
 “Pueblo Blanco” was inspired by the white villages of Andalucía in southern Spain, where clusters of striking white houses burst with tradition and charm.
     dimensions: 50x45
     imageentry: images/pueblo-blanco-web-entry.jpg
     imageicon: images/pueblo-blanco-web-icon.jpg